 Smith pointed out that alternatives to college can lead to good, middle-class jobs for millennials.
 Rather than trying to fit yourself into someone else’s idea of how you should proceed with your life, he suggested thinking about what you want to get out of your education and future career.

-As you consider your future, pay attention to these five signs that a traditional four-year college experience might not be the right move for you.
+As you consider your future, pay attention to these five signs that a conventional four-year college experience might not be the right move for you.

 “One of my sons thought that he was doing what I wanted by starting out at a traditional school,” Smith said.
 “It was a disaster.
 He didn’t enjoy it, and none of the programs interested him.”